-2) Are there concerns by prime contractors on the availability of skilled construction labor?
+(2) Are there concerns by prime contractors on the availability of skilled construction labor?

-AGC defers to the wisdom of local prime contractors and its local chapter in the region-the AGC New Mexico (http://www.agc-nm.org/) and Associated Contractors of New Mexico (http://www.aconm.org/) - concerning local labor supply and demand.
+AGC defers to the wisdom of local prime contractors and the Alabama AGC Chapter (www.alagc.org) concerning local labor supply and demand.
 However, we question the relevance of this inquiry in the assessment of the need for a PLA mandate.
 Should skilled labor shortages arise, how would a PLA mandate remedy the problem?
 Is there objective evidence that the local union hiring halls for the specific trades needed for this project will be able to supply the number of workers needed?
 Is there evidence that they can supply such labor more efficiently or effectively than other labor and recruitment resources that may be available?
-The union-representation data referenced in our response to question 1 above strongly indicate otherwise.
+The union-representation data referenced in our response above indicate otherwise.

-3) Would a PLA benefit a project which contains a unique and compelling mission-critical schedule?
+(3) Would a PLA benefit a project which contains a unique and compelling mission-critical schedule?